 The World Health Organization (WHO) identified vaccine hesitancy as one of the top ten threats to global health in 2019.37 Worrying signs of hesitancy have emerged across the globe, from developing economy contexts where vaccination programs have not yet been fully implemented and effectively socialized38 to contexts such as the US, where despite the initial eradication of measles in 2000, reported cases are rising.39 Vaccine hesitancy is a complex, context-specific phenomenon, subject to multiple influences, from genuine safety concerns to manipulation of public perceptions for political or financial ends.
 Furthermore, decreasing occurrence of vaccine-preventable diseases can diminish public memory of their devastation, allowing hesitancy to rise.40 All of these influences become more powerful in an era of rapid digital dissemination of information and ideas.
-Social media platforms and mass media therefore have a major determinative influence on the messages received by the public for or against vaccination, along with traditional influencers such as community and religious leaders with deep understanding of local context.
+Social media platforms and mass media therefore have a major determinative influences such as community and religious leaders with deep understanding of local context.